runtimeverification/haskell-backend/docs/2022-07-18-JSON-RPC-Server-API.md

 }
 ```

-If the same module is added twice with `name-as-id: true`, the second request will fail with a `Duplicate module` error
+If two dfferent modules with the same name and `name-as-id: true` are sent, the second request will fail with a `Duplicate module name` error

 ```json
 {